 - (A) Main Hoop braces must be constructed of closed section steel tubing per Section 3.3.3. - (B) The use of aluminum alloys, titanium alloys or composite materials is prohibited for the Main Hoop braces. - (C) The Main Hoop must be supported by two braces extending in the forward or rearward direction on both the left and right sides of the Main Hoop.
 In the side view of the Frame, the Main Hoop and the Main Hoop braces must not lie on the same side of the vertical line through the top of the Main Hoop, i.e. if the Main Hoop leans forward, the braces must be forward of the Main Hoop, and if the Main Hoop leans rearward, the braces must be rearward of the Main Hoop. - (D) The Main Hoop braces must be attached as near as possible to the top of the Main Hoop but not more than 160 mm (6.3 in) below the top-most surface of the Main Hoop.
-The included angle formed by the Main Hoop and the Main Hoop braces must be at least 30 degrees. - (E) Main Hoop braces must be straight, i.e. without any bends.
+The included angle formed by the Main Hoop and the Main Hoop braces must be at least 30 degrees. - (E) The Main Hoop braces must be straight, i.e. without any bends. - (F) The attachment of the main hoop braces must not compromise the function of the bracing, i.e. the attachment method and supporting structure must be capable of transmitting all loads applied to them by the bracing without failing.